bertvv/ansible-role-squirrelmail/README.md

 # Ansible role `squirrelmail`

-An Ansible role for PURPOSE.
+An Ansible role which provides webaccess for email servers.
 Specifically, the responsibilities of this role are to:

-- Provide an easy to use webplatform for email services provided by Dovecot and Postfix.
+Provide an easy to use webplatform for email services provided by an email server.
+These servcies can be used by clients on the network.

 ## Requirements